 I'd Give my Life (August 14, 1936)

-Released on August 14, 1936: A man is sentenced to hang for killing his gangster boss, and refuses to reveal that the gangster was his father, and his mother is the new Governor's wife.
+Released on August 14, 1936: (running time 1 hour and 20 inutes) A man is sentenced to hang for killing his gangster boss, and refuses to reveal that the gangster was his father, and his mother is the new Governor's wife.

 Directed by Edwin L. Marin